json420/degu/doc/tutorial.rst

 .. warning::

-    Degu is *not* meant for production web-sites, public REST APIs, nor any other public HTTP server reachable across the Internet.
-The Degu server only supports a subset of HTTP/1.1 features and is likely not compatible with a broad range of HTTP clients.
+    Degu is absolutely *not* suitable for serving public websites!

+    The Degu server is not designed to handle high concurency, and it lacks many features expected by typical web browsers.

-If Degu isn't a good fit for your problem, please check out `gunicorn`_ and `modwsgi`_.
+If the Degu HTTP *server* isn't good fit for your problem, please check out `gunicorn`_ and `modwsgi`_.

+That said, the Degu HTTP *client* is more broadly useful, although still narrow in focus and features compared to many other client libraries, and so it may not be suitable for your problem.

 **So where is Degu a good fit?**